MVI382B Cereal Technology

 ECTS credits: 5

 Faculty: Faculty of Chemistry, Biotechnology and Food Science

 Teaching exam periods:

-The course will include lectures, practice in laboratory, individual study/work by the student and excursion.
+The course will include lectures, practice in laboratory and individual study/work by the students.

 Knowledge of cereal as raw material.
-General knowledge in food technology.
+General knowledge in food technology, food chemistry and biotechnology.